Education • Leadership • Public Service

 Two student leaders from each state, the District of Columbia and the Department of Defense Education Activity will spend a week in Washington experiencing their national government in action.
-Student delegates will hear major policy addresses by Senators, cabinet members, officials from the Departments of State and Defense and directors of other federal agencies, as well as participate in a meeting with a Justice of the U.S. Supreme Court.
+Student delegates will hear major policy addresses by senators, cabinet members, officials from the Departments of State and Defense and directors of other federal agencies, as well as participate in meetings with the president and a justice of the U.S. Supreme Court.
 All transportation, hotel and meal expenses will be provided by The Hearst Foundations.
-In addition, each delegate will also be awarded a $5,000 College Scholarship for undergraduate studies, with encouragement to pursue coursework in history and political science.
+In addition, each delegate will also be awarded a $10,000 college scholarship for undergraduate studies, with encouragement to pursue coursework in history and political science.
 To apply, please contact your state selection contact.

 UNITED STATES SENATE YOUTH PROGRAM

 SENATE ADVISORY COMMITTEE

 Thomas R. Carper (D-DE)

 Ron Wyden (D-OR)

 Mike Lee (R-UT)